rune/rune/docs/docs/multiplayer/game-over.md

 ### Player Scores

 If your game assigns each player with a score, Rune will show a leaderboard in the game over popup, highlighting the current player.
-In case there were many players, the one with the highest score is the winner.
+The player with with the highest score wins.

 |                                                                                                           |                                                                                                           |                                                                                                           |
 | --------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------- |